TWP 1500 Series Review in 2026

 Ease of Application: 8

 TWP 1500 series applies fairly well.
-It is slightly thicker than the 100 Series so you do need to be careful of not over applying.
-Make sure that all puddles that have not absorbed in 30 minutes are wiped down.
+It is slightly thicker than the 100 Series so you do need to be careful, not over-applying.
+Make sure that all puddles that have not been absorbed in 30 minutes are wiped down.
 Best to apply with a stain pad.
 Attach this to a pole and “work” the stain into the wood.
 You can spray as well but you will need to back wipe for an even appearance.
-The 1500 also takes a little longer to.
+The TWP 1500 also takes a little longer to dry.
 Closer to 6+ hours.
 We have noticed that rain will not affect the 1500 Series as long as the stain has an hour or two to absorb.

 Color Shifting (darkening) after 2 Years: 10

-The 1500 Stain did not “darken” in color at the two year review.
-This is excellent for an oil based stain as many of the other brands have the darkening problem.
+The 1500 Stain did not “darken” in color at the two-year review.
+This is excellent for an oil-based stain as many of the other brands have a darkening problem.

 TWP 1500 Series can be reapplied with a minor cleaning first with a good quality deck cleaner.
 We have found that the TWP can be easily removed if needed with a deck stain stripper as well.